Africa Seed Market Analysis by Mordor Intelligence

 By Breeding Technology: Hybrids Sustain Leadership amid Affordability Tension

-Hybrids dominate with 60.2% market share in 2024, driven by superior yield performance and increasing farmer awareness of productivity benefits.
-Open-pollinated varieties demonstrate faster growth at 4.95% CAGR through 2030, reflecting cost-conscious farmer preferences and breeding companies' focus on affordable variety development.
-Within hybrid categories, non-transgenic varieties maintain market leadership while transgenic hybrids gain traction in biotechnology-friendly countries like South Africa and Nigeria.
+Hybrids dominate the Africa seed market with a 60.3% share in 2025, driven by superior yield performance and increasing farmer awareness of productivity benefits.
+Open-pollinated varieties demonstrate faster growth, with a 4.9% CAGR through 2031, reflecting cost-conscious farmer preferences and breeding companies' focus on affordable variety development.
+Within hybrid categories, non-transgenic varieties maintain market leadership, while transgenic hybrids gain traction in biotechnology-friendly countries such as South Africa and Nigeria.
 Herbicide-tolerant hybrids show particular promise in mechanized farming systems, while insect-resistant varieties address pest pressure in cotton and maize production.

 The breeding technology landscape reflects broader agricultural modernization trends, with farmers gradually transitioning from traditional varieties toward improved genetics.
 Kenya's experience demonstrates this evolution, where hybrid maize adoption increased, supported by government extension services and seed company demonstration plots, Kenya Agricultural and Livestock Research Organization.